AlextheYounga/us-federal-code/usc/title-50-war-and-national-defense/chapter-42-atomic-energy-defense-provisions/frontmatter.md

 2781.
 Costs not allowed under covered contracts.

 2782.
 Prohibition and report on bonuses to contractors operating defense nuclear facilities.

+2782a.
+Assessments of emergency preparedness of defense nuclear facilities.

 2783.
 Contractor liability for injury or loss of property arising out of atomic weapons testing programs.